-On paper, this cocktail is going to sound strange, even I questioned it a little.
-But having experimented with ratios, and with the right ingredients, this was pure Spirit Forward magic.
+On paper, this cocktail is going to sound strange.
+Even I questioned it a little.
+But having experimented with ratios, and with the right ingredients, this was Spirit Forward Halloween Rum Cocktail was pure magic.
 If you’re looking for a sophisticated Spiced Rum cocktail, you can stop the search.
 It’s here, and ready to SLAY!

 If you’re new to the #DrinkYourGram concept, I created it as a way for me to connect with my audience on Instagram and have you vote for what YOU’D like to create at home.
 Since I started #DrinkYourGram in 2020, I’ve created some of my favourite cocktails PERIOD and I have all of you to thank.
 For this week, with Halloween around the corner, I wanted to create a Rum inspired beverage and thanks to your votes, we have an interesting sip!
 Here were the results:

 Vote #1 – You had a choice between what rums to use including R(h)um Agricole, Cachaca, Spiced Rum or a Blended or Column Lightly Aged Rum.
 In the end, Spiced Rum won by just 2 votes!

 Vote #2 – Tiki Inspired vs. Spirit Forward (63%)

 Vote #3 – Bitter Aperitif (67%) vs. Whiskey

 I won’t lie to you, the results of something spirit forward surprised me, but it just forced me to be a bit more creative this time around which I love.
 Now in terms of the ingredients I chose, well that was interesting discovery…

 Mixing with Spiced Rum isn’t something I normally do.
 Not all spiced rums are bad, but unfortunately there’s too many terrible ones out there, confusing the Rum category and adding way too much sugar and additives for my liking.